 My favorite part of the day is early in the morning when the sun is just starting to rise.
 The house is quiet, the streets are empty, and the phone is silent.
 The other day, I woke up early.
 For that small portion of time between darkness and sunlight, it was just me in my kitchen.
-I brewed a cup of coffee, watched the sun come up, and started to gather the ingredients for these scones.
+I brewed a cup of coffee, watched the sun come up, and started to gather the ingredients for these rustic current and cherry scones.

 I have been eyeing this recipe for a few weeks now.
 A while ago, I started to look for a good scone recipe and I kept coming back to this one.
 I tried a few other recipes, but I couldn’t get this one out of my head.
 Finally, I stopped by the grocery store and picked up the only ingredient I didn’t have on hand, buttermilk.
 I had some currents and dried cherries left over from other recipes, so I decided to use them both.

 This is my kind of scone- not too sweet, rustic, and hearty.
 The crisp bottom and golden brown top protect the soft and moist center.
 Channeling my inner English self, I spooned some peach jam on top – if only I had clotted cream!

 If you don’t have whole wheat pastry flour, all-purpose flour will work.
 Also, I think many kinds of dried fruit would be delicious in these scones, raisins or dried cranberries to name a few.